antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 The implementation of this transform is based on code from [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp).

-Through ML.NET you can now vey easily use TensorFlow models for scoring by simply using the ML.NET NuGet packages in your .NET Core or .NET Framework apps, as shown in the diagram.
+The ML.NET NuGet packages provide new functionality for scoring with TensorFlow models in your .NET Core or .NET Framework apps, as shown in the diagram:

 ![TensorFlow-ML.NET application diagram](v05-release-MLNET-Blog-Post-IMAGES/TensorFlow-MLNET-NuGet-App-Diagram.png)

-In the following code snippet you can see how you can use the TensorFlow transform in the ML.NET pipeline:
+The following code snippet shows how to use the TensorFlow transform in the ML.NET pipeline:

 ```cs